azer/highkick/README.md

 ```

-## Running Tests

-To run the tests on command-line;
+Below command will run the all tests defined in tests.js;

 ```bash
 $ highkick tests.js
 ```

-HighKick lets us filter the tests that we want to run;
+To specify the tests that needs to run;

 ```bash
 $ KICK=foo highkick tests.js
 ```

-The command above will only run testFoo.
-Use comma for separating multiple test names, and '*' for running all tests.
+se comma for separating multiple test names, and '*' for running all tests.

 ## Init